micedreams/drop_down_menu_demo/README.md

 1. Create a list that has to be shown in the form of a menu.

 ```dart
 class _MyHomePageState extends State<MyHomePage> {
   final list = ['','A', 'B', 'C', 'D'];
   .....
 }
 ```

-2. Create a variable that can hold on to the selected value.
+2. Create a variable that can hold onto the selected value.
 3. Set the variable with an initial value.
 This must belong to the above list.
 ```dart
 class _MyHomePageState extends State<MyHomePage> {
   final list = ['','A', 'B', 'C', 'D'];
   String item = '';